demetray/wheatyld_IA_MN/README.md

 If you have found this software or report helpful, please cite as follows:

-Yancopoulos, D. (2021). *A Comparison of Several Multivariate Linear and Polynomial Regressions for Modeling Wheat Yield in Minnesota and Iowa*.
+Yancopoulos, D.A.
+(2021) *A Comparison of Several Multivariate Linear and Polynomial Regressions for Modeling Wheat Yield in Minnesota and Iowa*.
 Unpublished research.
 Princeton University Statistics and Machine Learning Department. https://github.com/demetray/wheatyld_IA_MN